Precordial catch syndrome: Treatment

 Treatment is typically reassurance, as the pain generally resolves without any specific treatment.
-Occasionally it goes away after a couple of breaths.
+Occasionally it goes away after a couple of breaths, but inhaling quickly may worsen pain.

 The pain is agitated by expansion and contraction of the chest.
 Taking a deep breath and allowing the rib cage to fully expand can relieve the pain, however it will feel unpleasant initially.
 At the point of full expansion, it can feel like a rubber band snap in the chest, after which the initial pain subsides.

 There is no known cure for PCS; however, PCS is not believed to be dangerous or life-threatening.
 Many see the worst part about PCS to be the fear that this chest pain is an indicator of a heart attack or other more serious conditions.
 As the condition is not dangerous or life-threatening, there is no reason to take medication, although some people may choose to refrain from some normal activities such as physical exercise, as this can exacerbate the pain, particularly if it occurs during physical activity.